 In fact, I would have an “everyone to their own room for quiet time” part of the day.
 You can even adapt it to a specific corner, cushion or chair.
-They just need to be doing a quiet task (with headphones).
+They just need to be doing a quiet task (or, with headphones).
 And, yes!
 Napping counts if that’s what they want to do!

 It allows everyone to decompress, gives you (and them!) a break, and even may reset some crabby moods.